Toys "R" Us: Relaunch

-Flagship store
+Flagship store in Times Square

-In July 2001, Toys "R" Us opened an international flagship store in New York's Times Square at a cost of $35 million.
+On November 17, 2001, Toys "R" Us opened an international flagship store in New York's Times Square at a cost of $35 million.
 The 110,000 square-foot store included various themed zones such as Barbie (with a life-size dreamhouse), Jurassic Park (with an animatronic T-Rex), Lego, and the signature indoor Ferris wheel.
 The flagship store also served as a gaming destination, partnering with Microsoft to be the world's first location to launch the original Xbox console on November 15, 2001.
 In 2006, the store added a Dance Dance Revolution SuperNova arcade machine in its electronics department.
 The store later added a full amusement arcade, known as "R"Cade.
-In 2010, a Wonka shop opened on the second floor of the flagship store.
-The store drew thousands of tourists for over a decade before the company decided to cancel its lease on the space in December 2015.

 In August 2017, Toys "R" Us announced a 35,000 square-foot temporary store near the original one that would be open around the Christmas shopping season.